Exploring GPS data

 aes(x = date_time_start, xend = date_time,

-Since the estimated sinuosity here is based only on the GPS estimated speed and point to point distances, that it is generally highest when the difference between the GPS reported speed speed_km_h and the manually estimated speed speedxy is largest supports the assumption that the GPS is reporting speed using satellite carrier signal doppler effects.
+Since the estimated sinuosity here is based only on the GPS estimated speed and point to point distances, that it is generally highest (lower rank, paler reds) when the difference between the GPS reported speed speed_km_h and the manually estimated speed derived_speed is largest supports the assumption that the GPS is reporting speed using satellite carrier signal doppler effects, and not elapsed distance and time.

 GPS height and elevation from the DEM

 Again, there are differences between heights recorded by the GPS units, and heights extracted from the 10m DEM.
-Again, it is difficult to know why these might occur, although there is a clear correlation between the two.
-There is no obvious correlation with surface roughness (TRI), for example, or with the vertical dilution of precision (vdop).
+It is difficult to know why these might occur, although there is a clear correlation between the two.
+However, there is no obvious correlation with, e.g., surface roughness (TRI), for example, or with the vertical dilution of precision (vdop) in the differences between the two:

 ggplot(gps_data_plus |>

 Some reassurance that the GPS height estimates are suitably aligned is obtained by plotting each days set of observations of the two as time series.
-On days where much of the activity occurred at the same elevation or across a very limited elevation range there are obvious deviations, but these are relatively small in magnitude (a few metres); on days when more elevation chance is observed, the overall profile of the day’s activity matches well.
+On days where much of the activity occurred at the same elevation or across a very limited elevation range there are obvious deviations, but these are relatively small in magnitude; on days when more elevation chance is observed, the overall profile of the day’s activity matches well.

 gps_data_plus |>